GuidoDechamps/es-restaurant/readme.md

 ## Introduce commands

 Commands added => invert relationship.
-Now cook nows where to send the order to.
+Now cook nows where to send the messageToPublish to.
-Changing order of operations: pay for food first => it requires big software change.
+Changing messageToPublish of operations: pay for food first => it requires big software change.
 All actors need to change.
 4 microservices/teams need to coordinate a release. + downtime.
 WHTF? :-)